 Similarly, the media loves Kickstarter, so it does get way more coverage than Indiegogo.

 The reason for this infatuation is Kickstarter’s strict quality-controlled image.
-They deliver higher quality products so journalists don’t have to wade through campaign after campaign of rubbish to find a story.
+They deliver higher quality products, so journalists don’t have to wade through campaign after campaign rubbish to find a story.

-This means that on Kickstarter, your campaign has more opportunities to garner a bit of press coverage (discover some tools that will ease your work during your Crowdfunding PR efforts).
-If you’re doing PR, your project also stands more chances of getting a positive response from journalists if it’s on Kickstarter.
+This means that on Kickstarter, your campaign has more opportunities to garner press coverage (discover some tools that will ease your work during your Crowdfunding PR efforts).
+If you’re doing PR, your project also stands more chances of getting a positive response and brand recognition from journalists if it’s on Kickstarter.

 Big advantage.
 And one point to Kickstarter.

-It works by inserting a pixel code into your webpage, where it detects all the visitors and creates an audience of people who visited the specified webpage.
+It works by inserting a pixel code into your webpage, detecting all the visitors, and creating an audience of people who visited the specified webpage.
 You can then show them a separate ad campaign that answers their doubts, gives them additional information, and warms them up further to ensure a conversion.
-It’s also a powerful tool to discover new audiences, by building lookalikes.
+It’s also a powerful tool for discovering new audiences by building lookalikes.

-Indiegogo allows campaigners to insert the pixel code and create a Remarketing audience, while Kickstarter doesn’t.
-Point to Indiegogo!
+Indiegogo allows campaigners to insert the pixel code and create a Remarketing audience.

-Back in 2011, Kickstarter released a new Project Dashboard which gives campaigners access to a more powerful analytics system.
+In 2011, Kickstarter released a new Project Dashboard, which gives campaigners access to a more powerful analytics system.
 It shows lots of important stats regarding the campaign.

-The first feature is the funding graph to keep you in the loop of what’s going on in the project’s totals.
+The first feature is the funding graph to keep you in the loop about what’s going on in the project’s totals.